 The library also has computers for use by students and members.
 Each week we welcome Religious School classes to the library to hear stories or view audiovisual material that is relevant to their studies and the Jewish calendar.

-We are proud to announce that as of 2012, a part of the Hendel Family Library has now been dedicated to the new WJC Holocaust Learning Center.
+We are proud of the fact that a part of the Hendel Family Library is dedicated to the WJC Holocaust Learning Center.
 We have a rich collection of books and other media on the subject of the Holocaust for adults and youth.
 This collection is being supplemented by oral histories and other artifacts that will honor the memory of the WJC families who were impacted by this tragic event.

 The Hendel Family Library is delighted that WJC is participating in the PJ Library, a wonderful and innovative program that provides children ages six months to eight years with a treasury of quality, age-appropriate, Jewish children's books and music.
 Each month the library receives a full complement of books and media that have been sent to the WJC PJ families.
 This greatly enriches our collection.